Last updated on .

 Çit Pavilion

-The Çit Pavilion (Çit Kasrı) is on the north side.
+The Çit Pavilion (Çit Kasrı) is on the north side of the courtyard.
 It was also built during the reign of Abdülaziz and served as Abdülhamid II’s audience chamber.
-The interior walls were covered with dark red satin embroidered with white stars.
+Official receptions and important meetings were also held there.
 The Russo-Turkish War of 1877-78 and the Greco-Turkish War of 1897 were administered there so the Sultan never had to leave the palace.
-The building is now a museum dedicated to Abdülhamid II.

 Çit Pavilion at Yıldız Palace in Istanbul, Turkey